chen-bowen/FIRE_Simulation/METHODOLOGY_REPORT.md

 **Key Decisions**:

 1. **Covariance matrix**: Captures asset correlations from historical data.
 A diversified portfolio's risk depends on correlations between assets, not just individual volatilities.
+For bonds, using bond price data (BND/VBMFX) rather than yield indices (^TNX) is essential, as prices and yields move inversely.
+This ensures the covariance matrix correctly captures the negative correlation between stocks and bonds (stocks down → bond prices up), which is the foundation of diversification benefits in balanced portfolios.

 2. **Numerical stability jitter**: Adding `1e-12 * I` to the covariance matrix before Cholesky decomposition prevents numerical errors from near-singular matrices while having negligible impact on results.